Code for Drywall in a Garage: A Comprehensive Guide

 Garages located less than 3 feet (914 mm) from a dwelling unit on the same lotNot less than ½-inch gypsum board or equivalent applied to the interior side of exterior walls that are within this area

-The local building code for use of drywall in a garage is usually an exact copy of the above IRC code.
-Some local authorities may add to the above code for the sake of more clarity or making the code more stringent in their jurisdiction.
+The local building code for drywall in a garage is usually an exact copy of the above IRC code.
+Some local authorities may add to the above code, for more clarity or make the code more stringent in their jurisdiction.

 The IRC contains coverage for all components of a house or townhouse, including structural components, fireplaces and chimneys, thermal insulation, mechanical systems, fuel gas systems, plumbing systems and electrical systems.